-This bill introduces provisional eligibility for Medicaid nursing facility services as part of the long-term care application process, allowing applicants to receive services while their applications are being processed.
+This bill introduces provisional eligibility for Medicaid nursing facility services as part of the long-term care application process, allowing individuals to receive care while their applications are being processed.
 Specifically, it mandates that the Department of Health and Human Services grant provisional eligibility within 90 days of receiving an application, regardless of whether the application is complete.
 The bill also stipulates that provisional eligibility will last for 18 months unless terminated due to a final determination on the application.
 Additionally, it requires nursing facilities to reimburse the department for payments made during the provisional eligibility period once a final decision is reached.

 Statutes affected: Introduced: 167:8, 167:18-a